 Handling Customer Complaints Can Be a Gift

 Customer complaints are a part of life for most businesses.
 Over the course of an organization’s lifetime, they will respond to a variety of both legitimate, and not-so-legitimate, customer grievances and criticisms.
-While dealing with angry, dissatisfied customers can be stressful, it’s crucial to keep in mind that customer complaints are an important part of the feedback loop.
+While dealing with angry, dissatisfied customers can be stressful, it’s crucial to keep in mind that handling customer complaints is an important part of the feedback loop.
 Handle them right and you just may create a loyal customer for life!

 British website Marketingdonut.co.uk shared some great advice for dealing with customer complaints in a piece called “Golden Rules of Complaint Handling.”
 The article is worth reading in its entirety, but here I’ll share some of what I see as the key points to highlight.